< back

 • A British Overseas Territory Citizen (BOTC) travelling on their BOTC passport;

-• Individuals who already have entry clearance, permission to enter, or permission to stay;
+• People with a visa (those who already have entry clearance, permission to enter, or permission to stay);

 • Settled persons;